Particular/docs.particular.net/nservicebus/messaging/databus/azure-blob-storage_config_ABSDataBus_[5.0,).partial.md

 snippet: CustomBlobServiceClientProvider

-The provider is then registered in the container:
+The provider is then registered in the dependency injection container:

 snippet: AzureDataBusInjectServiceClient